ovotech/circleci-orbs/oot-deploy/README.md

           gitops-email: my-bot@myco.co.uk
 ```

-This is what will happen upon running the `oot-deploy/push` command:
+This is what will happen upon running the `update-gitops-nonprod` job:

 1. A new image based on the current project source being deployed to an ECR registry called "my-service" within the AWS account 1234567890
 2. The gitops repo `git@github.com:ovotech/my-gitops.git` will be cloned; and then from within that folder...